deeppavlov/DeepPavlov/docs/intro/configuration.rst

 Model Configuration
 -------------------

-Each DeepPavlov model is determined by it's configuration file.
+Each DeepPavlov model is determined by its configuration file.
 You can use existing config files or create yours.
 You can also choose a config file and modify preprocessors/tokenizers/embedders/vectorizers there.
 The components below have the same interface and are responsible for the same functions,